larrylart/blue_keyboard/README.md

 # ESP32-S3 Password Dongle (USB HID Keyboard)

+## 🔄 Update

+### **v1.1 – Blue Keyboard Dongle**

+**Release Highlights:**

+- 🚀 **Updated to ESP32 Board Library v3.3.1**
+  Migrated firmware to the latest ESP32 core for improved stability and compatibility.

+- 🔐 **Enhanced BLE Security**
+  Refined pairing and encryption logic for more reliable and secure device connections.

+- 🧩 **Micro Command Support**
+  Introduced a new *command protocol* (e.g., `C:SET:LAYOUT_UK_WINLIN`, `S:mystring`) enabling the connected app to dynamically switch keyboard layouts — eliminating the need for separate firmware versions per layout.

+- 🌍 **Additional Keyboard Layouts**
+  Added multiple new regional layouts (DE, FR, ES, IT, PT, SE, NO, DK, FI, CH, TR, etc.) for broader international support *(pending testing)*.

+- 🧠 **Improved Connection & Display Handling**
+  Fixed several issues related to BLE reconnection logic, status feedback, and display updates during connect/disconnect events.

 ## Overview

-This project is a quick prototype (built in about a day) of a tool that makes it easier to send passwords from a mobile password vault app to a PC or device **without having to type them manually**.
+This project is a quick prototype of a tool that makes it easier to send passwords from a mobile password vault app to a PC or device **without having to type them manually**.

 It works as a **USB HID keyboard emulator** running on an ESP32-S3 dongle.
 The dongle receives keystrokes over Bluetooth and then "types" them on the connected host machine.